MacArthur High School (Irving, Texas)

 MacArthur High School is a public high school in Irving, Texas.
 Opened in 1963, it is named for the American General of the Army Douglas MacArthur.
 In 2010, the school was rated "Academically Recognized" by the Texas Education Agency.
 In 2021–22, the school was rated by the Texas Education Agency as follows: C overall, C for Student Achievement, B for School Progress, and C for Closing the Gaps.

 History

 MacArthur High School, named after General Douglas MacArthur, opened in 1963.
 A Junior ROTC program began in the 1973–74 school year.

 Student body

 As of 2024, the total minority enrollment at the high school was 93%, and 80% of the school's students were economically disadvantaged.

 Academic ratings

 In 2009, the school was rated "Academically Acceptable" by the Texas Education Agency.
 In 2010, the school was rated "Academically Recognized" by the Texas Education Agency.

-In 2021–22, the school was rated by the Texas Education Agency as follows: C overall, C for Student Achevement, B for School Progress, and C for Closing the Gaps.
+In 2021–22, the school was rated by the Texas Education Agency as follows: C overall, C for Student Achievement, B for School Progress, and C for Closing the Gaps.